marcel-dev-acc/event-viewer/README.md

     - Responsive Design Checker was used in the testing process to check responsiveness on various devices.

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-    - Chrome DevTools was used during development process for code review and to test responsiveness.
+    - Chrome DevTools was used during the development process for code review and to test responsiveness.

 * [W3C Markup Validator](https://validator.w3.org/)
     - W3C Markup Validator was used to validate the HTML code.